jfranzm/Dissonance/README.md

 ---

-1. AAU, I want to be able to play simple games in real-tiem with another user
+1. AAU, I want to be able to play simple games in real-time with another user
 2. Sending join invitation to a friend
 3. AAU, I want to be able to add other users as friends
 4. Google Auth authentication